-The holidays are an exciting time of parties, beautiful decorations and yummy food.
+The holidays are an exciting time full of parties, beautiful decorations, and yummy food.
 So.
 Much.
 Food.
-If you are hosting your first dinner party, look no further than these 5 simple holiday dinner party tips.
+However, it can quickly become stressful and overwhelming.
+If you are hosting a holiday dinner party, look no further than these 5 simple holiday dinner party hacks to make your night fun and stress-free.

 Set the tone of the party with custom invitations!
-I have partnered with Minted and am proud to offer exclusive discounts for anyone who uses code WEDPLASHLEYNICOLE Who doesn’t want to save 20% on their entire order!
+I have partnered with Minted and am proud to offer exclusive discounts for anyone who uses code HOLVENPL20TDQ9DY Who doesn’t want to save 20% on their entire order!
 I know I would!
 Minted also has coordinating menus and place cards.
 Coordinating paper products are so important to pull off a cohesive look and feel to your party.
-Double dip, if you also use Ebates and get instant cash back on each order!
+Double dip, if you also use Rakuten and get instant cashback on each order!
+I have applied my discount code there as well!

 Offer a signature cocktail!
 The holidays allow for some really creative cocktail options with mint, rosemary, cranberry, or spice.
 Pro tip – create the signature drinks in bulk to save time when the party is hopping!
 Making 20 individual cranberry mules can get time consuming and messy.
 If you have everything already assembled in a pitcher, easily pour into cups for your guests.